-0.1.3 Exceptions
+0.4.3 Exceptions

-Occasionaly, a syntactically correct code statement may produce an error when an attempt is made to execute it.
+Occasionally, a syntactically correct code statement may produce an error when an attempt is made to execute it.
 These kind of errors are called exceptions in Python.
 For example, try executing the following:

 A ZeroDivisionError exception was raised, and no output was returned.
-Exceptions can also be forced to occur by the programmer, with customized error messages (for a complete list of built-in exceptions, see http://docs.python.org/2/library/exceptions.html).
+Exceptions can also be forced to occur by the programmer, with customized error messages 3.